spotlightpa/poor-richard/content/news/2022-11-04-SPLLASTMIN.md

 authors = ["Kate Huangpu"]
-blurb = "The 2022 election in Pennsylvania is almost here, and we've got answers to all of your last-minute questions about voting, polling places, who's on the ballot, & more." byline = "Kate Huangpu of Spotlight PA" description = "The 2022 election in Pennsylvania is almost here, and we've got answers to all of your last-minute questions about voting, polling places, who's on the ballot, & more." image = "external/sfpvbr0vtwgbxxshghq1t1bm4r.jpeg" image-credit = "Amanda Berg / For Spotlight PA" image-description = "Election Day 2022 is approaching and Spotlight PA wants to make sure you’re equipped with the knowledge you’ll need to cast your ballot." internal-budget = "2022 Pa. election: A last-minute guide to everything you need to know to vote Nov.
+blurb = "The 2022 election in Pennsylvania is almost here, and we've got answers to all of your last-minute questions about voting, polling places, who's on the ballot, & more." byline = "Kate Huangpu of Spotlight PA" description = "How to vote and where to vote in Pennsylvania, who are the candidates on the ballot, and answers to all of your last-minute 2022 election questions." image = "external/sfpvbr0vtwgbxxshghq1t1bm4r.jpeg" image-credit = "Amanda Berg / For Spotlight PA" image-description = "A street sign showing people where to vote in Pennsylvania for 2022 election." internal-budget = "2022 Pa. election: A last-minute guide to everything you need to know to vote Nov.
 8" internal-id = "SPLLASTMIN" kicker = "Elections"